• Home

 It always surprises me to learn how many property owners and managers operate large multi-family housing investment properties without any crime prevention training.
 It’s like flying an airplane without taking flying lessons and hoping to learn as they go without crashing.

-After all, making a property reasonably safe is the responsibility of the landlord so why wouldn’t a landlord want to protect that investment.
-It’s my experience that managers attempt to learn on the job by making mistakes, wasting money, and sometimes cause harm to residents and other employees.
+After all, making a property reasonably safe is the responsibility of the landlord so why wouldn’t a landlord want to protect that investment?
+It’s my experience that managers attempt to learn on the job by making mistakes, wasting money, and sometimes causing harm to residents and other employees.

 One consequence of a landlord’s feeble attempt to fight crime is that they believe fear and distrust will increase among the residents if they implement crime prevention procedures.
 Without a doubt, unhappy or fearful residents will eventually move and will certainly not be the source of any new referrals.

 Fearful residents eventually become angry and blame the landlord for their substandard living conditions.
-As you might expect, angry residents make up a large class of plaintiffs that sue their property owners or property manager when they become victims of crime.
+As you might expect, angry residents make up a large class of plaintiffs who sue their property owners or property managers when they become victims of crime.

 A common mistake that inexperienced property owners make is not implementing a comprehensive security plan from the start.
 Instead, they’ll repeat a series of quick-fixes and temporary security solutions for years.

-It’s common for property managers to hire a uniformed security patrol service every time there is a spike in crime just to make residents feel better.
+Sometimes property managers hire a uniformed security patrol service if there is a spike in crime just to make residents feel better.
 Security patrols work to some degree in the short term, but without any other changes to the nature of the premises, the crime problem will likely return within sixty days after the security service is terminated.

 In the end, the quick-fix method is not cost-effective because it has to be repeated so often to the dismay of frustrated residents.